Championship transfers: Confirmed ins and outs for summer window 2025

 A promising 2024-25 campaign ended in disappointing fashion for Bristol City, as they were comfortably beaten 6-0 on aggregate in the Championship playoff semi-finals by Sheffield United.

-The Robins have since said farewell to Liam Manning, who has moved to fellow Championship club Norwich City, and have appointed Gerhard Struber as their new head coach on a three-year contract.
+The Robins have since said farewell to Liam Manning, who has moved to fellow Championship club Norwich City, and they have appointed Gerhard Struber as their new manager on a three-year deal.

 Bristol is the largest city in England yet to host Premier League football, and Struber has arrived at Ashton Gate with high expectations, claiming that his new side are “ready for the next step”, although the 48-year-old has acknowledged that he is "not a dreamer".